-In this section, we state the result giving us the irreducibility of the mod $p$ Galois representations associated to the Frey elliptic curve.
-We need this result in the level lowering step.
+In this section, we state the result, which assures that the mod $p$ Galois representations associated with the Frey elliptic curve are irreducible.
+This is needed for the level lowering step.
 The below theorem can be found in \cite{FSirred} as Theorem 2 deduced from the work of David, Momose and Merel’s uniform boundedness theorem. \begin{theorem} Let $K$ be a Galois totally real field.
-There is an effective constant $C_K$, depending only on $K$, such that the following holds: If $p > C_K$ is a prime and $E/K$ is an elliptic curve which is semistable at all $\frakq|p$, then $\overline{\rho}_{E,p}$is irreducible. \end{theorem} One can see that the above theorem is also true for any totally real field by replacing $K$ by its Galois closure.
+There is an effective constant $C_K$, depending only on $K$, such that the following holds: If $p > C_K$ is a prime and $E/K$ is an elliptic curve which is semistable at all $\frakq\mid p$, then $\overline{\rho}_{E,p}$is irreducible. \end{theorem} Note that the above theorem is also true for any totally real field by replacing $K$ by its Galois closure.

-\begin{rmk}In our case, since $r$ is fixed the degree and class number of $K$ is fixed.
-Moreover, by Propositions \ref{prop:semi1} and \ref{prop:semi2}, $E_i,\, 1\leq i\leq 2$ is semistable for $p > r$.
-Therefore, by above theorem we get an explicit bound where $\bar{\rho_{E_i,p}}$ is irreducible for $p$ big enough. \end{rmk}
+\begin{rmk}In our case, since $r$ is fixed the degree and class number of $K$ are fixed.
+Moreover, by Proposition \ref{prop:semi2}, $E$ is semistable for $p > r$.
+Therefore, by the above theorem we get an explicit bound where $\bar{\rho}_{E,p}$ is irreducible for $p$ big enough. \end{rmk}